10 Things you should have in your car

 If you have to drive to work and back every day, you’ll understand by now why a lot of us consider our cars to be like a second home….
 A mobile second home that you can sing along to Bon Jovi really loudly in.

 Just like in your own house, you need to consider what supplies you might need if the weather, or fate, decides to deflate your bubble (or your tyres).
+Not having these car essentials in your car is as god as selling your car to a scrap yard.
 We asked around and here are the top 10 things we recommend keeping with you in your car at all times…

 - A spare tyre